waymondrang/echelon/readme.md

 ## Custom Profanity Filter

 Within the `banned-words.json` file, there are two arrays—one named `banned` and the other `special`.
 The `banned` array will contain a list of plaintext words that are to be blocked.
-The `special` array will contain premade regex expressions.
+Any premade regex expressions will go into the `special` array.

 Here is an example:
 ```